TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-data-model.md

 This is part of a common TypeScript pattern called a [discriminating union](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#discriminated-unions).
 This is what lets us add support for additional types in future.
 Each additional type, for example `CellImage` or `CellBigInteger`, would be represented as an object with a different literal `type` string.

-You can write runtime code that checks whether a `CellValue` is an object and then checks what `type` of object it is.
+You can write runtime code that checks whether a `CellValue` is an object and then checks what `type` the object has.
 If your code is correct, TypeScript's [narrowing analysis](https://www.typescriptlang.org/docs/handbook/2/narrowing.html) infers the type of object being accessed without having to do anything else.

 ```ts
 function asString(value: CellValue): string {